Draft Discharge of Firearms By-law

 However, as written I would not support adding even more unnecessary confusion to our gun laws.

-JamesM over 3 years ago
+JamesM about 4 years ago

 I think that other smaller but mostly residential lakes should be included on the list of lakes with a 100 m firearms free zone.

-TEDS over 3 years ago
+TEDS about 4 years ago

 I strongly suggest that you take into consideration the recommendations of the Ontario Federation of Anglers and Hunters.
 I fully support their recommendations and knowledge regarding the use of firearms.

-Lessgovernment over 3 years ago
+Lessgovernment about 4 years ago